Back to project

 The site was configured with Webflow Localization:

-/ - English (United States) as secondary language, served on
+• English (United States) as secondary language, served on /en/

 Each page has independently translated SEO tags — not duplicated automatic translations, but meta titles and descriptions written specifically for each language market.

-Phase 2 — Migration: 301 Redirects Plan & SEO Monitoring
+Phase 2 — Migration: 301 Redirect Plan & SEO Monitoring

-The challenge: migrating from WordPress to Webflow without SEO damage
+The challenge: migrating from WordPress to Webflow without losing a single ranking

-The legacy site ran on WordPress, with a URL architecture inherited from years of accumulated content: dated blog articles, orphaned WordPress categories, and a deeply nested structure — sometimes up to 5 levels deep.
-Example: a single venue page (Pavillon Dauphine) existed under 14 different URLs.
+The legacy sites ran on WordPress, with a URL architecture accumulated over years: dated blog articles, orphaned categories, and a deeply nested structure — sometimes 5 levels deep.
+Concrete example: a single venue page (Pavillon Dauphine) existed under 14 different URLs.

-- Venues — Converging two concurrent paths into a single architecture
+• Venues — Converging two competing paths into a single clean architecture

-- Potel et Chabot Content — Splitting into the new multi-house architecture
+• Potel et Chabot Content — Restructuring into the new multi-house architecture

-- English URLs — Redirecting to the localized Webflow version at
+• English URLs — Redirecting to the localized Webflow version at /en/

 The structural gain: from 5 levels to 2

-Shorter URLs, a clear semantic hierarchy for Google, and the disappearance of legacy WordPress structures.
+Shorter URLs, a clear semantic hierarchy for Google, and the permanent disappearance of legacy WordPress structures.

 7 Domain Configuration